HdacTech/nomp/doc/skunk-append.md

 ```

 ## Configuration Setting
 The value of “algorithm” in coins/hdac.json must be "skunk".
-The related part is as follow.
 ```bash
 "name": "HDAC",
 "symbol": "DAC",